Felsir/MonogameTetrisTutorial/Docs/3-1-TheSevenBag.md

 # The 7 Bag
 If you have played the game from the code, you will notice the randomness of the pieces isn't always fun.
 In some games you'll get a bunch of Z pieces and no I pieces[^1].
 To counter this, the concept of the "Seven Bag" was introduced in the Tetris Guideline[^2].

 The Seven Bag is a virtual bag where the 7 tetrimino pieces are thrown in and a random piece is drawn from the bag.
-The bag is empties first before a new set of the 7 pieces is thrown in the bag.
+The bag is emptied first before a new set of the 7 pieces is thrown in the bag.

 ## Implementation
 The bag is implemented as a `List`.
-We simply draw a piece from a random index in the list, the item is then removed from the list, until the list is empty.
-The empty list is simply filled again with all 7 pieces.
+We draw a piece from a random index in the list, remove it, and repeat until the list is empty.
+Once empty, the list is refilled with all 7 pieces.

 The random generator is implemented in the `TetriminoFactory` class, by reimplementing the `GenerateRandom` function:
 ```csharp